 Accessing our campus safely

-To welcome back students and staff who need to use our campus, we have now opened up all our buildings.
-All members of City’s community will need to work together to keep each other safe when on campus, so please make sure you read the safety measures City is implementing and follow the guidance to help ensure social-distancing and hygiene guidelines are followed.
+All members of City’s community will need to continue to work together to keep each other safe when on campus, so please make sure you read City’s updated guidance on keep yourself and our community safe.

 - Stay at home if you’re unwell - If you feel unwell but don’t have Covid-19 symptoms, or your Covid-19 test is negative, you may still have an illness which could be passed on to other people.